zhenyaliu77/DeepLRR/README.md

 [ERROR] Pytorch have not installed yet, please install pytorch!
 ```

-To make the software installation process easier, we have packed the software needed in `tools.tar.gz`, and a shell script `auto_delpoy.sh` to deploy it, the four software can be easily deployed by the command:
+To make the software installation process easier, we have packed the software needed in `tools.tar.gz`, and a shell script `auto_deploy.sh` to deploy it, the four software can be easily deployed by the command:

 ```shell
 bash auto_deploy.sh